 I bet it does!

-It’s looks very similar to Google search engine.
+It looks very similar to the Google search engine.

 Enter the keyword you want to track in the search bar.
 Then you can define the source you’d like to look into.
-You can choose from blogs, microblogs, bookmarks, images, videos, and questions (so no social media results, unfortunately).
+You can choose from blogs, microblogs, bookmarks, images, videos, and questions.
+Unfortunately, it does not offer social media monitoring.